 Visiting Antarctic bases or stations

-At some point on your Antarctic trip you may well visit a research base or station.
-These are manned (and womanned) typically by staff from one particular country as they are run on a national basis.
-Some bases are more accommodating than others depending on the level of tourist traffic that comes their way, how long the people have been on the base and how keen they are for distractions.
-Some are more accommodating of tourist visits than others and some base personnel are more amenable to visits than others.
+At some point on your Antarctic trip you may visit a research base or station.
+These are typically staffed by personnel from one particular country as they are run on a national basis.
+Some bases are more accommodating to visitors than others depending on the level of tourist traffic that comes their way, how long the people have been on the base for and how keen they are for distractions, some base personnel are also more amenable to visits than others.

-This is often an excellent opportunity to see an aspect of Antarctica not often seen at close quarters (Antarctic personnel are sometimes the most timid and bizarre of the endemic wildlife of the region).
+This can be an excellent opportunity to see an aspect of Antarctica not often seen at close quarters (Antarctic personnel are sometimes the most timid and bizarre of the inhabitants of the region).
 There are usually two categories of people on a base, those who arrived the same summer for whom you may be an annoyance or at best nothing much unusual.
 Then there are those who have just completed a whole winter (or more) for whom the arrival of a ship full of new faces is a rare, exciting and exotic luxury of the highest order (I know this, I was one of those people!).